 We set the risk budget for each strategic asset allocation when conducting our review of PUBLICA’s long-term investment policy.
-This sub-process takes account of the pension plans’ financial and structural risk capacity, the benefit objectives and the risk tolerance of the risk-bearing entities.
+This sub-process takes account of the pension plans’ financial and structural risk capacity, the benefit objectives, the perennity of the employers, and the risk tolerance of the risk-bearing entities.
 When defining the risk budget, we currently use the Conditional Value at Risk (average of the 5% worst scenarios) and the target return.

 Our liabilities are long-term, since the expected liquidity requirement in the event of a partial liquidation is low.
 This enables us to exploit the benefits of a long-term horizon (for example tolerating short-term fluctuations in value and capturing illiquidity premiums), especially where the open pension plans are concerned.
 In the ALM process we employ a strategic horizon of 10 years.
-Since risk premiums are cyclical, we review the key assumptions of the ALM process (in particular the risk/return assumptions for each asset class and the development of the funded ratio) on a regular basis.
-If this reveals that material assumptions have changed substantially since last ALM study, the entire review of the strategic asset allocations is started afresh.
+Since risk premiums are cyclical, we review the key assumptions of the ALM process (in particular the risk/return assumptions for each asset class and the development of the funded ratio) annually.
+If this reveals that material assumptions have changed substantially compared with the previous ALM study, the entire review of the strategic asset allocations is started afresh.

 A portfolio is more than the sum of its parts, because the various asset classes behave differently.
-For that reason, we examine each asset class and portfolio component not just in isolation but also in terms of its contribution to overall risk and return.
+For that reason, we examine each asset class and portfolio component not just in isolation but also, and in particular, in terms of its contribution to overall risk and return.

-We base our investment decisions on sound data and well-founded scientific principles.
+We base our investment decisions on sound data and recognised scientific principles.
 In the ALM process we use realistic, well-founded risk/return assumptions for the individual asset classes.

 3. Implementing the strategic asset allocations

-We aim to construct a portfolio that is simple, functional and transparent.
+We aim to construct a portfolio that is cost-efficient and transparent.
 We do not make investments in non-transparent products.
 This means we have a detailed overview of all the assets in the strategic asset allocations at all times.